moneymanagerex/moneymanagerex/INSTALL.md

 To use portable package simply extract files with directory structure preserved to selected directory on your hard disk, external drive, pen-drive etc. and start executable `mmex.exe`.
-This package not use any files outside its directory.
+This package does not use any files outside its directory.

 Required *Visual C++ Runtime* and *Universal CRT* DLLs are included in MMEX